hai-vr/documentation/docs/products/myrddin/index.md

 behaviours such as breakpoints, stepping, [pausepoints](https://blog.jetbrains.com/dotnet/2020/06/11/introducing-unity-pausepoints-for-rider/), but also make edits to the code of your behaviours and [hot reload](https://hotreload.net/) them while Play Mode is still running.

-In addition, it also attempts to let you **test VR controls in-editor**.
+In addition, it also attempts to let you **test VR controls in-editor**, and functions alongside ClientSim.

 When you are done iterating, release the killswitch, and build or upload your VRChat world as usual; but now that Udon is not really necessary in-editor, consider giving VR standalone development a chance, so that you can create content without being limited by the VRChat platform.